 Exploring Egypt From The Nile River

-Those who sail the Nile during a tour of Egypt learn that some sites have been relocated to spare them from flooding or decay; some sites have been lost, and some can only be seen from the water.
+Those who sail the Nile during a tour of Egypt learn that some sites have been relocated to spare them from flooding or decay; some sites have been lost.
+Unlike most attractions in Aswan, some can only be seen from the water.
 The Gebel El Silsila Temple and nearby quarries are sites that most people view only from the deck of a ship.

 Interestingly enough, one of the most appealing ways to take in this view is from the deck of a ship known as a Dahabiya.
 These are the same sailing vessels used during the nineteenth century by many archeologists, who counted on them as sailing houses, and even royalty who viewed them as the most comfortable way to tour the Nile.

 Today, the best Dahabiyas host only 25 or fewer passengers at any time, make stops that the larger vessels cannot reach, and give the kind of excellent service that only a small ship can allow.
 The benefit of the Dahabiya is also found in the locations it will stop, and which can provide travelers with rare opportunities for sightseeing.

 The Gebel El Silsila Temple and quarries are a fine example of this.
 Unlike larger vessels that must keep moving until they reach their approved docking areas, the small and more maneuverable Dahabiyas are able to come to a slow and agreeable drift 26 miles south of Edfu.
 There they will encounter what the Ancient Egyptians called “Khenu” or the Place of Rowing.
 This is a region of the Nile where the river narrows substantially and where the bedrock becomes sandstone instead of the dominating limestone of the south.